Classification and Nondegeneracy of Cubic Nonlinear Schr\"{o}dinger System in $\mathbb{R}$: Nondegeneracy of the System

 \section{Nondegeneracy of the System \eqref{GPs}}

 The purpose of this section is to establish Theorem \ref{thm-nd} on the nondegeneracy of solutions $u=(u_1,u_2,u_3)$ for the system \eqref{GPs} satisfying $u_i\not\equiv 0$ for $i=1,2,3$.
 Towards this aim, suppose that $u=(u_1,u_2,u_3)$ satisfies the system \eqref{GPs}, where $\mu_1<\mu_2<\mu_3<0$ are arbitrary.
-We define the operator
+We recall from \eqref{1:op} that

 and consider the following linearized system of \eqref{GPs} around the solution $u$:

 We first address the following lemma on the constants of motion for $(\phi_1,\phi_2,\phi_3)$ satisfying (\ref{Line}), which is essentially the linearized version of Lemma \ref{lem2.2}.